digitallinguistics/data-format/jschemer/README.md

 * Each JSON Schema keyword/attribute is associated with exactly one HTML element in the generated documentation, which is given the CSS class for that keyword (e.g. `class=max-length`).
 This element may contain other elements that may or may not have CSS classes, but which can be targeted using CSS child selectors.

-* An exception to the last convention is the `patternProperties` attribute.
-Pattern properties are placed in a `<ul></ul>` element along with regular properties.
-Each item in the list is given a class of either `property` or `pattern-property`.

 * camelCase keywords in JSON Schema are given a hyphen-separated CSS class name, e.g. `max-items`.

 * HTML elements in the generated documentation are also given CSS classes labeling the data type they apply to: `array-prop`, `numeric-prop`, `object-prop`, `string-prop`.
 Attributes that apply to any data type, such as `type`, are just given the class `prop`.
 Metadata keywords such as `title` are given the class `meta-prop`.